sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - MIFOSX-2167 - Not able to select the role in edit user page
  - Excluding futureSchedule while fetching the loan details
- - [MIFOSX-2784] UX changes for including all transactions into the Teller Cashier transaction list
+ - [MIFOSX-2784] UX changes for including all transactions into the Teller Cashier cashTransaction list

 16.08.01.RELEASE
 =============